SangResidata/zoomcamp_dataengineering_2026/README.md

 - Familiarity with SQL
 - Experience with Python (helpful but not required)

-No prior data engineering experience is necessary.
+No prior data engineering experience is necessary

 ### **Modules**